-Before school parents are notified through the school website and in newsletters of the start of the school day which is 8.40am.
-They are reminded that there is no supervision in the school playground and that parents should supervise their children at all times until handed over to the duty teacher via the pupil entrance from 8.35am.
-Entry through this door is permitted between 8.35am and 8.50am.
-Any child arriving after 8.50am must go to their class via the office and be signed in by an accompanying adult to state why they are late.
+EYFS: Parents are reminded (via Bulletin) that there is no supervision in the school premises prior to this time and that parents should supervise their children at all times until teachers arrives at 8.40am to open the Early Years entrance door.

+Any child arriving after 8.50am must go to their class via the office.
 Late arrivals and early departures at school are recorded in the office.
 Parents are requested to use the main entrance to access the school office.
 Some children, receiving music tuition and pupils who are children of staff working at the school will be an exception to this rule - these pupils are the responsibility of the member of staff teaching the pupil.
 Staff's own children will be the responsibility of their parent if they are on school premises before the start of the school day, (after school or during the holidays).

 The responsibility to ensure that a pupil attends school regularly is that of the parents or guardian.
-Contact telephone numbers and addresses for all parents are kept in files in the school office and on electronic system (MIS).
+Contact telephone numbers and addresses for all parents are on the MIS (Engage).
 We remind parents that if they delegate the responsibility of supervision to another adult, then it is the responsibility of the parent to ensure that they are fully satisfied with the level of supervision.
 Any voluntary groups or individuals taking responsibility for the supervision of children other than their own must still adhere to this policy.

-Registration takes place between 8.40 and 8.55am and exterior doors are closed for security for 8.50am.
-It is the duty of all staff to ensure that all doors are closed on time.
+Registration takes place between 8.40 and 8.55am and exterior doors are closed for security at 8.45am It is the duty of all staff to ensure that all doors are closed on time.
 Girls arriving after 8.50am are marked late for registration.
 After 9am they are marked in the register as 'late'.
 When a child is absent, parents are requested to inform the school of the reason for absence and parents will be contacted if no reason has been provided.
 If the parent cannot be contacted, the school will endeavour to ensure the family's well-being by calling the other named contacts.